As those of you who follow us on social media know, we lived for two years in amazing Vietnam.

-Visiting Hue, you’ll travel back in time.
+When visiting Hue, you’ll feel like traveling back in time.
 It was the seat of the Nguyen Dynasty emperors.
 You will be charmed by the Forbidden Purple City with its palaces and shrines, and by the sumptuous imperial tombs.
-We’ve been to Hue several times, being close to Da Nang city, travelling by motorbike and train over famous Hai Van mountain pass.
+We’ve been to Hue several times, being it close to Da Nang city, travelling by motorbike and train over famous Hai Van mountain pass.

 The vibrant capital of Vietnam offers countless attractions: from the characteristic night market in the Old Quarter, to the peaceful Hoan Kiem Lake, an oasis in the city center, to the austere Ho Chi Minh’s Mausoleum site, and many more.
 Check out our detailed post about Hanoi here.